-From June 27 - July 10, 2021, the Carson City Health and Human Services COVID-19 Disease Investigation Team was able to attempt contact with sixty-eight percent of cases and successfully contact forty-four percent within twenty-four hours.
+From July 4 - July 17, 2021, the Carson City Health and Human Services COVID-19 Disease Investigation Team was able to attempt contact with seventy-three percent of cases within twenty-four hours and successfully contact seventy-one percent.
 The Investigation Team continued utilizing the more expanded investigation to collect information such as symptomology, medical history, and refocused exposure questions.
 As always, the information reported here is based on preliminary laboratory findings and completed survey investigations and does not necessarily represent all cases during this two-week period.

 CCHHS continues to partner with the Nevada Resilience Project, who reaches out to cases, close contacts, and other members of the community impacted by COVID-19 that were identified as having challenges associated with the pandemic including, but not limited to, managing work or school, social isolation, mental health, and resource navigation.
-During this two-week period, the Resilience Ambassadors identified one individual, families, or organizational groups that could benefit from their services and have done several community events.
+During this two-week period, the Resilience Ambassadors identified four individual, families, or organizational groups that could benefit from their services and have done several community events.